Saily eSIM Review

 Saily’s Operators, Coverage and Data Speeds

 As you’re not purchasing directly from a local provider, the details of your service will vary depending on Saily's regional partners.
-You may wish to search for your specific destination before making a decision.
-Just because Saily provides coverage in a specific country doesn’t mean it will be reliable.
+You may want to research your specific destination before making a decision.
+Just because Saily provides coverage in a particular country doesn’t mean it will be reliable.

 I can confirm that I have never had any issues with coverage or speed throttling in Malaysia.